 Segment Description Fuels This segment is responsible for the sale and distribution of petroleum products (white products) and Aviation Turbine Kerosene (ATK) in retail outlets and to industrial customers.
 Lubricants and Greases This segment manufactures and sells lubricants and greases.
-Solar system This segment sells solar system .
-LPG and Cylinder Sales This segment sells Liquefied Petroleum Gas and cylinder Sales .
-Haulage and transportation services This segment is responsible for haulage and transportation services of products
+Renewables This segment sells solar systems LPG and Cylinder Sales This segment sells Liquefied Petroleum Gas and cylinder Sales Haulage and transportation services This segment is responsible for haulage and transportation services of products

-The accounting policies of the reportable segments are the same as described in notes 2 to 5.
+The accounting policies of the reportable segments are the same as described in notes 2 to 5 Information regarding the results of each reportable segment is included below: